cloudkj/lance-bundle/README.md

 The initial version of `lance-bundle` is limited to support for `SentenceTransformer` embedding models and embedding vectors stored in LanceDB.
-While these underlying technologies may change in the future, the aim will always be to preserve the spirit of the portable, forwards-compatible design of `lance-bundle` and allow for supporting new and different ways of computing and storing embeddings along with vector search.
+While these underlying technologies may change in the future, the aim will always be to preserve the spirit of the portable, forwards-compatible design of `lance-bundle` and allow for supporting new and different ways of computing, storing, and searching embeddings.

 #### Sentence Transformer